-opcua write handle nodeid ?attr? type value
+opcua write handle nodeid ?attr? type value ?cmd?

 Performs a write operation on the client or server object handle writing value with type type into the attribute attr of the node identifier nodeid.
 If attr is omitted, it defaults to Value.
+The optional parameter cmd can be specified on client objects in order to carry out the write operation in asynchronous mode.
+See opcua call and section Asynchronous Operations for more information.